BrandonQuinn/requestmanager/README.md

 ## Error Management and Logging

-- print will be consistently used to write all exceptions to console
+- print to console only to be used for debugging, any prints to be removed from prod code
-- when exceptions occur, after print, they are raised again futher up until a json object can be return to the client from the api call.
-That way the end user gets the error, and the server logs it in the console for full visiblity
+- when exceptions occur, after logging, they are raised again futher up until a json object can be returned to the client from the api call.
+That way the end user gets the error, and the server logs it for full visiblity
 - each exception message should by customised to easily located it in code - also should be closely related to the name of the function
-- TODO: Need a log file
+- Log file is generated for each key module e.g. api.log, database.log